UKCloud/documentation/articles/openstack/ostack-ref-dashboard.md

 UKCloud for OpenStack has been designed specifically for cloud native applications and is powered by Red Hat's Enterprise OpenStack Platform.

-For an overview on how to use OpenStack's Horizon dashboard (based upon the Newton release) to drive the platform, see the following OpenStack documents:
+For an overview on how to use OpenStack's Horizon dashboard to drive the platform, see the following OpenStack documents:

 | Region              | OpenStack Version                      | Documentation |